 Looking for an extended road trip this fall—about a week, if you don’t want to rush it?
 Then I highly recommend driving to Sault Ste.
 Marie to take the Agawa Canyon Tour Train.

-Act quickly if you want to climb aboard this justifiably celebrated tour train: The peak season is September 15 to October 10, and tickets sell out fast.
+Act quickly if you want to climb aboard this justifiably celebrated tour train: The peak season is mid-September to early October, and tickets sell out fast.
 The is a 10-hour, round-trip excursion through northern Ontario forests to Agawa Canyon Wilderness Park.
 The train and hiking trails are the only ways to get to the isolated park, an expanse of forests, cliffs and waterfalls that inspired the Group of Seven painters.
 (Artist J.E.H.
 MacDonald once compared it to the Garden of Eden.)

 The day-long trip starts and ends in Sault Ste.
 Marie, about an nine-drive from Ottawa.
 Sure, that’s a major journey, but along the way you can admire the fall colours in Ontario along the Upper Ottawa Valley and the northern edge of Georgian Bay.
 (If you have lots of time to spare, you could even detour to Manitoulin Island to try the Cup and Saucer Trail I mentioned earlier.)